CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-10-14-covid_viewer.md

 The first plot gives information about the daily death cases, the second one about the total ones.

+The countries in the selection menu are sorted by total death cases in a descending order.

 {% include bokeh.html %}